stuartellis/sve-personal-website/content/articles/tf-monorepo-tooling.md

 TFT_UNIT=my-app task tft:new
 ```

 The units are created as subdirectories in the directory `tf/units/`.
-For your convenience, the tooling creates each new unit as a copy of the files in `tf/units/template/`.

-The template directory has a complete, working TF module for AWS resources with the required tfvars.
+For convenience, the tooling creates each new unit as a copy of the files in `tf/units/template/`.
+The template directory provides a working TF module for AWS resources with the required tfvars.
 This means that each new unit has a complete set of code and is immediately ready to use.
+You can completely remove the AWS resources from a new unit if you are not using AWS.

+> When a unit does not use AWS, ensure that you change the supplied tests to use resources that are relevant for the cloud provider.

-You can change the code for units as you need, because the tooling only requires that a module accepts the four tfvars that are listed above.
-For example, you can completely remove the AWS resources from a unit.
-Since each unit is a separate module, you can have different versions of the same providers in separate units.
+You can actually create the units any way that you wish, and there are no limitations on the TF code in them.
+The tooling automatically finds all of the modules in the directory `tf/units/`.
+It only requires that each module is a valid TF root module and accepts the four tfvars that are listed above.

-To avoid compatibility issues, I recommend that you use names that only include lowercase letters, numbers and hyphen characters, with the first character being a lowercase letter.
-Avoid defining environment and edition names that are longer than 7 characters, and unit names that are longer than 12 characters.

-> If you amend a unit to not use AWS, ensure that you change the tests.
+> Since each unit is a separate module, you can have different versions of the same providers in separate units.

+The tooling sets the values of the required tfvars when it runs TF commands on a unit:

+- `product_name` - Defaults to the name of the project, but you can [override this](#settings-for-features)
+- `environment_name` - Provided by the current [context](#contexts)
+- `unit_name` - The name of the unit itself
+- `edition` - Set as the value `default`, except when using an [extra instance](#extra-instances) or running [tests](#testing)

 ### Contexts